-The directors are pleased to present their annual report and audited consolidated financial statements for the year ended 31 December 2020.
-Future developments are considered in the Statement by the Chairman on page 1.
+The Directors are pleased to present their annual report and audited consolidated financial statements for the year ended 31 December 2021.
+Future developments are considered in the Statement by the Chairman on page 1 and below.

-H C Slingsby plc is a public limited company with securities traded on the AIM market of the London Stock Exchange.
-It is incorporated and domiciled in the United Kingdom and based in Baildon, West Yorkshire.
+H C Slingsby plc is a public limited company (limited by shares) with securities traded on the AIM market of the London Stock Exchange.
+It is incorporated and domiciled in the United Kingdom with its registered office at Otley Road Baildon, West Yorkshire BD17 7LW.The company is registered in England and Wales with a registered number of 452716.